nuadi/eve-o-multiview/README.md

       "EVE - Ondatra Patrouette": "Control+Shift+F4"
     }

 **Note:** Do not set hotkeys to use the key combinations already used by EVE.
 It won't work as "_I set hotkey for my DPS char to F1 and when I'll press F1 it will automatically open the DPS char's window and activate guns_".
-Key combination will be swallowed by EVE-O Preview and NOT retranslated to EVE window.
+Key combination will be swallowed by EVE-O Multiview and NOT retranslated to EVE window.
 So it will be only "_it will automatically open the DPS char's window_".

 ## Compatibility Mode

 This setting allows to enable an alternate thumbnail render.
 This render doesn't use advanced DWM API to create live previews.
 Instead it is a screenshot-based render with the following pros and cons:
 * `+`  Should work even in remote desktop environments
 * `-`  Consumes significantly more memory.
-In the testing environment EVE-O Preview did consume around 180 MB to manage 3 thumbnails using this render.
+In the testing environment EVE-O Multiview did consume around 180 MB to manage 3 thumbnails using this render.
 At the same time the primary render did consume around 50 MB when run in the same environment.
 * `-`  Thumbnail images are refreshed at 1 FPS rate
 * `-`  Possible short mouse cursor freezes